-Welcome to the 2019-2020 school year at Peach County High School.
-As a 1989 graduate of Peach County High School, I am very excited about being the principal at my Alma Mater.
+As a 1989 graduate of Peach County High School, I am very excited about being the principal at my Alma Mater and being a part of the past, present and future PCHS.
 Our school stands on tradition and Trojan Pride that resonates in our faculty, students and the Peach County community.
 Our mission at PCHS is to graduate "College and Career Ready Students" and provide our students with multiple opportunities for success beyond high school, which follows our vision of “Learning Today-Leading Tomorrow”.
-The efforts of the faculty, staff and students at PCHS is reflected in our high EOC test scores as well as the great increase in the College and Career Ready Performance Index (CCRPI).
+The efforts of the faculty, staff and students at PCHS is reflected in our high EOC test scores, graduation rate and the great increase in the College and Career Ready Performance Index (CCRPI).

 Beyond the classroom setting, Peach County High School has been consistently recognized for excellence in athletics, fine arts and career tech.
-During the 2018-2019 school year our athletic teams won several region 4AAA Championships.
+During the 2019-2020 school year our athletic teams competed well in region 4AAA.
 Our fine arts department continues to win awards of excellence during their competitions.
-Our Automotive Engine Build Team once again qualified for nationals and continues to be one the best teams in the nation.
+Our Automotive Engine Build Team continues to be one the best teams in the nation.

 It is my hope for this upcoming school year for each of you to be as successful as our past students through the diverse opportunities offered at Peach County High School.

-Dr. Hartley is a 1989 Graduate of Peach County High School and is excited to begin his 5th year as an administrator at PCHS.
+Dr. Hartley is a 1989 Graduate of Peach County High School and is excited to begin his 4th year as the principal at PCHS.
 He began his educational journey as a teacher and coach at Fort Valley Middle School.
 Before coming to Peach County High School, he had the opportunity to spend eleven years as a teacher, coach and administrator in the Taylor County School System.

 Dr. Hartley received his bachelor’s degree from Valdosta State University in Communications, master’s degree from Walden University in Educational Leadership, specialist degree from Georgia College and State University in Educational Leadership and Doctoral Degree from Argosy University in Educational Leadership.

-Dr. Hartley has been married to his wife Kristi for 22 years.
+Dr. Hartley has been married to his wife Kristi for 23 years.
 They are the proud parents of two awesome children.
-Emily is a junior at Mercer University and Parker is a ninth grade student at Taylor County High School.
+Emily is a senior at Mercer University and Parker is a tenth grade student at Taylor County High School.

 Assistant Principal/CTAE Director - James Lassetter